Updated: Jul 31, 2022

 A child of Narcissist parent learns how to live in an emotional alienated state, the label of "good" or bad " is cast upon them, emotionally rejected the child engages in a constant pleasing and appeasing the absent parent, aiming for approval that will never materialise.
 The Narcissist parent often stages a scene of temper or grief, disappointment and intolerance also accompany by criticism.
 The child who is used to pacify his / her parent feels the hopeless longing that is never satisfied, and such pacification only leads to one way communication, in trying to bargain a compromise with a Narcissistic it turns up to be a fight only to be able to assert your needs, as your boundaries are no existence.

 In my practice I had worked with clients that had expressed their wish to rekindle their interactions with their parents, hoping to create a new avenue of communication; arriving a mutual choice of viewpoint is a hurdle to face when talking to a Narcissist, hearing your viewpoint and share value make them feel demolished!
 If you have managed to meet an acceptable mutual choice of two people opinions and get together is going well, do not underestimate its difficulty, however.
 Be aware not to revert to a submissive state (childhood behaviour) but be progressive in your demands, assert your boundaries, stand your ground.

-Assess your family dynamics, progress from easy to hard, assess the expected problems, each family displays different dynamics, my mother was a talker, she was parading her knowledge and left no room for me to speak, constantly interrupting me, cutting my speech down till it faded away.
+Assess your family dynamics, progress from easy to hard, assess the expected problems, each family displays different dynamics, my mother was parading her knowledge and left no room for me to speak, constantly interrupting me, cutting my speech down till it faded away.
 If your parent is just like mine do not be submissive!
 Establish rules, by eliminating interruption and taking turns both of you can converse in relative freedom, same goes for sharing an activity, think autonomously, under react to the hurt feelings she empresses in response, to, explain what YOU would like to do and keep looking for what you can share.